Cite this

 4.2.1 Ignoring compression with block encoders

-The result of the noisy channel coding theorem is achieved by using an encoder that doesn’t encode \(1\) message at a time to channel inputs, but rather one that encodes multiple messages at a time.
-The number of messages is called block length.
+The noisy channel coding theorem achieves its result by encoding multiple messages at a time rather than one at a time.
+The number of messages encoded together is called the block length.
 In practice, an infinitely long block length cannot be used, because the message would never actually transmit.
 As a result, a noisy channel might not be able to transmit information up to its full capacity for certain sources.
 There may also be possible performance gains in practice by using joint source-channel coding, as will be discussed in Section 4.3.

 As a result of this separation and the theorem justifying it, we can disregard the source coding problem (i.e. the compressor and decompressor) and focus only on the channel coding problem (encoder \(\rightarrow\) noisy channel \(\rightarrow\) decoder).
 Since any source of random events can be compressed into a maximum entropy source (Sec.
 2.4), we can simply assume this has already taken place.